 On September 17, 2020, the Department of Defense announced the award of six (6) grants totaling $25,000,000.
 These awards followed a competitive selection process culminating in the Under Secretary of Defense for Acquisition and Sustainment’s designation of six Defense Manufacturing Communities on August 16, 2020, and for the Office of Local Defense Community Cooperation to invite grant applications to strengthen the national security innovation base.
 The awards derive from Fiscal Year 2020 appropriated funding and leverage an additional $12.6 million in non-Federal funding for a total investment of $37.6 million to enhance critical skills, research and development, and small business support in order to strengthen the national security innovation and manufacturing base.

-The grant awards are as follows:
+The grant awards were as follows:

 1. The Artificial Intelligence in Metals and Manufacturing Consortium